cwalshy/Table-Ordering-App/README.md

 Upon completion the stripe webhook saves the order into a seperate firebase collection which is displayed in another view

-The user is then redirected to a success page which clears the cart content and shows the current orders.
+The user is then redirected to a success page which clears the cart content and shows the current orders

 ## Future